 Ingo Stralkowski is in his New York office when we phone to interview him for our Frankfurt School alumnus portrait.
 Originally from the Ruhr region, he returns to Mülheim an der Ruhr every year to celebrate Christmas with his family.
 But aside from these visits, Ingo Stralkowski generally prefers to roam further afield.

-As right-hand man to his boss, American billionaire Robert Ziff, he regularly travels around the world – in particular, his timetable often takes him to major Asian cities such as Tokyo and Hong Kong.
-This year, he was chosen as one of Atlantik-Bruecke's 44 German-American Young Leaders.
+As right-hand man to his boss, American billionaire Robert Ziff, he regularly traveled around the world – in particular, his timetable often takes him to major Asian cities such as Tokyo and Hong Kong.
+Some years ago, he was chosen as one of Atlantik-Bruecke's 44 German-American Young Leaders.
 Sadly, Ingo Stralkowski can tell us very little about his professional life, because absolute discretion about internal business affairs is a basic part of his job description.
-Being trustworthy and knowing what makes people tick are the two key qualities he needs for his current work – and these qualities have played a key role throughout his career.
+Being trustworthy and knowing what makes people tick are the two key qualities he needed for his previous work occupations – and these qualities have played a key role throughout his career.
+Today Ingo Stralkowski uses his acquired expertise and experiences as Managing Partner of his own company, called Clew Partners.

 Ingo gives much of the credit for his professional development to his university tutors, Professor Dr. Udo Steffens and Professor Dr. Christoph Schalast.
 “I owe both of them a huge debt of gratitude.
 Their references helped earn me a Fulbright Scholarship so I could fund my study time abroad in the United States.”